For Ventura County Superior Court Judge

 U.S. 9th Circuit Court of Appeals

-— Michael J. Malak
+— Mike Malak

 Three Pillars for a Better Court System